Online College Support in Winston-Salem, NC| Graduate Student Therapist in North Carolina

 If you would like to work with someone who is understanding of the demands of college, graduate school, law school, or medical school, I am a provider who is well versed in these stressors.
 Please reach out today if you would like additional support navigating these life transitions.

-Reach out when you’re ready — you don’t have to navigate this by yourself.
+Reach out today to schedule your first appointment — you don’t have to navigate this by yourself.

 When life feels uncertain, support can be steady.